-The Pittsburgh 2030 District is a collaborative, nationally recognized, but local community of high performance buildings in Downtown Pittsburgh that aims to dramatically reduce energy and water consumption, reduce emissions from transportation, and improve indoor air quality while increasing competitiveness in the business environment and owners' returns on investment.
+The Pittsburgh 2030 Districts are collaborative, nationally recognized, but local communities of high performance buildings in Downtown and Oakland that aim to dramatically reduce energy and water consumption and transportation emissions, and improve indoor air quality while increasing competitiveness in the business environment and owner's returns on investment.

 High performance buildings have proven track records of simultaneously increasing business and property profitability, reducing environmental impacts, and improving occupant health.
 This groundbreaking project will keep Pittsburgh competitive and ensure a healthy and livable city in 2030.

-The Pittsburgh 2030 District is an interdisciplinary public-private-nonprofit collaborative working to create a groundbreaking high performance building district in Downtown Pittsburgh.
-With the Architecture 2030 Challenge providing property performance targets, the Pittsburgh 2030 District seeks to prove that high performing buildings are the most profitable buildings in Pittsburgh.
+The Pittsburgh 2030 Districts are an interdisciplinary public-private-nonprofit collaborative working to create groundbreaking high performance building districts in Downtown Pittsburgh and Oakland.
+With the Architecture 2030 Challenge providing property performance targets, The Pittsburgh 2030 District seeks to prove that high performing buildings are the most profitable buildings in Pittsburgh.
 District Partners will do this by developing realistic, measurable, and innovative strategies to assist district property owners, managers, and tenants in meeting aggressive goals that keep properties and businesses competitive while operating buildings more efficiently, reducing costs, and reducing the environmental impacts of facility construction, operations, and maintenance.

 These collective efforts have established the Pittsburgh 2030 District as an example of a financially viable, sustainability focused, multi-sector driven effort that maximizes profitability and prosperity for all involved.
 Through collaboration of diverse stakeholders, leveraging existing and developing new incentives and financing mechanisms, and creating and sharing joint resources, the Pittsburgh 2030 District continues to prove the business case for healthy and high performing buildings.
 Property owners and managers are voluntarly committing their properties to Pittsburgh 2030 District goals; they are not required to achieve the District goals through legislative mandates or as individuals.